 Note: If your MacBook Pro has any damage, which prevents the repair, such as a cracked screen, that issue will need to be resolved during service.
 You will be notified about any additional repair charges that are required.

 Please back up your data before your MacBook Pro is serviced.
 Learn more about backup options.

-- Bring your MacBook Pro to an Apple Retail Store or Apple Authorized Service Provider - Find one here.
+- Bring your MacBook Pro to a participating provider - Apple Retail Store or Apple Authorized Service Provider.